The following tips will assist you in adequately preparing for a job interview,

 (annual reports, employee handbooks, policy statements, employee newsletters).

-- Read current periodicals and trade journals to learn about the latest trends in
+- Read current periodicals and trade journals to learn about the latest industry trends or occupational area trends.

 - Review mission statements and company literature.

-- Familiarize yourself with the employer's organizational structure, clients, their
+- Familiarize yourself with the employer's organizational structure, clients, competitors, etc.

-- Talk to relevant others about their jobs so that you have an understanding of what
+- Talk to relevant others about their jobs so that you understand what

 it entails, the time commitment involved, and what some of the expectations